marco-peer/icdar24/README.md

 We provide four scripts (two with a color version each for RGB images) to extract the patches from the documents:

-- extract_patches_only : only extracts patches without clustering (mainly used for test sets)
+- `utils/extract_patches_only.py` : only extracts patches without clustering (mainly used for test sets)
-- extract_patches : extracts patches and clusters their descriptors (mainly used to train sets)
+- `utils/extract_patches.py` : extracts patches and clusters their descriptors (mainly used to train sets)

 The respective configs for the scripts to reproduce our results are located in the `config` directory.